Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

-This topic discusses how to use LibMan from inside Visual Studio
+This topic discusses how to use LibMan from inside Visual Studio.

 Various elements include:
 - UI components